Curriculum

 Curiosity Approach

-At Catshill First School and Nursery, our Early Years is inspired by the Curiosity Approach.
+At Catshill First School and Nursery, our aim is to ignite a child’s natural curiosity to explore the world around them and our Early Years is inspired by the Curiosity Approach.
 We place awe, wonder and curiosity at the heart of our practice.
+The Curiosity Approach encompasses many early years philosophies, including: Reggio Emilia, Te Whãriki, Montessori, Pikler and Steiner.